|

 At some mysterious (cloudly) point in time, the very popular holy

-Roman day of Saturnalia had also been tied into being a celebration
+Roman day of Saturnalia had also been tied into a celebration

-rebirth of the Sun - and, as such, Saturnalia was held each year
+of the rebirth of the Sun - and, as such, Saturnalia was held

-at about the time of what we call the northern hemisphere "winter
+each year at about the time of what we call the northern hemisphere

 What

-winter solstice marks the beginning of winter.
-As the beginning
+marks the beginning of winter.
+As the beginning of winter, the

 winter solstice is the day each year having the longest night